butera-simone/shellblazer/README.md

 sh(['mkdir', 'foo'])
 ```

-The commands are executed with spawnSync() with {shell: false}, so you cannot pipe output from one command to another.
+The commands are executed with spawn() with {shell: false}, so you cannot pipe output from one command to another.

 You can change directory by passing a cwd option to the .configure() method.
 The method will return a new shellblazer function, that will have the required working directory set: